tashajeske/Numerical-Analysis/Midterm.md

 // need to find global minimum and the value associated with it vector <double> glomin={locmin[0]};
+// go through the values and replace the existing value with the least value, if multiple exist
-for (int i=1; i<locmin.size(); i++){
+// with the same value push those back onto it as well for (int i=1; i<locmin.size(); i++){
 if (func(locmin[i], f)==func(glomin[0],f))
 glomin.push_back(locmin[i]);